 The name of the game with eCommerce is making sales.
-Anything that gets in the way of a customer purchasing is costing you money.
+Anything that gets in the way of a customer making a purchase is costing you money.
 Even collecting their email before they’ve made their purchase can cut your sales.

 Today we’re going to start by looking at ways you can streamline your checkout process so that you can increase your conversions rates.
 We’ll also talk about which method might be right for your store.